Medicine Man to Mystic. Bach’s Transformational Journey

 Bach’s transformational journey …

-Edward Bach’s transformational journey was from perceiving sickness as physical ailments, to homoeopathy (that considers the mind and beliefs as the cause of disease where you treat the patient and not the disease) and the use of finely refined energies through a process of dilution and succession and then on to a natural and simple way to heal our emotions – the cause of disease.
+Edward Bach’s transformational journey was from perceiving sickness as physical ailments, to homoeopathy (that considers the mind and beliefs as the cause of disease, where you treat the patient and not the disease) and the use of finely refined energies through a process of dilution and succession and then onto his own discovery: a natural and simple way to heal our emotions – the cause of disease.

 The shift was from ‘disease happens to us’ to ‘disease begins in the emotions’ and then on to his own discovery of a natural process to transfer the high, healing information and vibrations of flowers into water to form an extraordinary powerful healing essence.

 It was about 18 months later, his ‘purpose’ now complete, he succumbed to the cancer on 27th November 1936, His doctors told him me had three months to live – and he lived for a furthere 7 years.
 He left behind him a powerful healing system which Bach himself referred to as “The Medicine of the Future.”

 Are you aware of how the remedies help you on your transformational journey?

 If the remedies have helped you on your transformational journey, and you’d like to share it – I’d love to hear from you.